qbittorrent/qBittorrent/doc/qbittorrent.1.md

 **qBittorrent** is an advanced BitTorrent client written in C++ / Qt, using the **libtorrent-rasterbar** library by Arvid Norberg as the backend. qBittorrent provides a familiar, easy-to-use GUI, and is fast, stable and light.

-qBittorrent supports several important modern features such as UPnP port forwarding / NAT-PMP, DHT (Mainline) and magnet URI (also known as magnet link) support, IPv6, uTP, PeX, LSD, UDP tracker protocol support and more.
+qBittorrent supports several important modern features and BEPs (BitTorrent Enhancement Proposals) such as UPnP port forwarding / NAT-PMP, DHT (Mainline) and magnet URI (also known as magnet link) support, IPv6, uTP, PeX, LSD, UDP tracker protocol support and more.
 Refer to the **libtorrent-rasterbar** documentation for the full list of features and supported BEPs.

 In addition, qBittorrent supports Unicode and it provides a good integrated Python-based torrent search engine, an RSS downloader, a torrent creation GUI, a basic embedded tracker to facilitate sharing torrents with friends, and an HTTP API/Web UI combo for remote access/administration.